MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-json-formats.md

 * `multijson`: Multi-lined JSON.
 The parser ignores the line separators and reads a record from the previous position to the end of a valid JSON.

 > [!NOTE]
-> When ingesting using the [ingestion wizard](ingest-data-wizard.md), select **Ignore data format errors**, to ingest data in JSON format.
+> When ingesting using the [ingestion wizard](ingest-data-wizard.md), select **Ignore data format errors**, to ingest data in JSON format, thus ignoring ill-formatted rows errors (only the bad line will be ignored, the rest of the file will be ingested fully).
 If you leave this check box unselected, the data will be ingested in multijson format.
 For more information, see [edit the schema in the ingestion wizard](ingestion-wizard-existing-table.md#edit-the-schema).

 For more information, see [JSON Lines](https://jsonlines.org/).